 What is a mandatory sentence?
 Mandatory Sentence or Mandatory minimums is when someone is found guilty of a crime and sentenced; the judge cannot give you a sentence less than the minimum time set by law.
 Or as President Obama stated, “ I commuted the sentences…[of men and women] who had served their debt to society, another step forward in upholding our ideals of justice and fairness.”

 If the President is feeling a need to grant clemency why did we start instigating mandatory sentencing?

 Congress first Started to use Mandatory minimum penalties in the late 18th Century where it was mostly used for serious offenses such as murder and treason.
 Throughout our history we started adding mandatory minimums for things like stealing, kidnapping, and rape.
-For serious offenses like murder, treason, rape, stealing, kidnapping, and other serious criminal acts, I believe there needs to be mandatory minimums.
-In cases that consists of a rape charge there should be higher mandatory minimums.
+For serious offenses like murder, treason, rape, stealing, kidnapping, and other serious criminal acts.
+I believe there needs to be mandatory minimums.
+In cases that consist of a rape charge there should be higher mandatory minimums.
 Just look at just recently with the Brock Turner Rape Case.
-Brock Turner was a former swimmer at Stanford and was convicted on three counts of felony sexual assault because he raped an unconscious woman.
+Brock Turner was a former swimmer at Stanford University that was convicted on three counts of felony sexual assault because he raped an unconscious woman.
 He was sentenced to six months in jail.
 Earlier this last week Turner was released from prison three months early.
 In cases like these I believe that our government needs to have stricter sentencing for serious offenses.
-Any offences that affects the freedoms and rights of other people is a serious offenses in my book.
+Any offence that affects the freedoms and rights of other people is a serious offense in my book.

 In America we started to see control substance mandatory minimum laws in 1951.
-Drug offenses penalties increased in severity of the sentencing during the Nixon administration.
+Drug offense sentencing increased in severity during the Nixon administration.
 During this time the start of the war on drugs began.
 The purpose was to send a message to drug users and drug dealers that this will not be tolerated.
-Most of the controlled substances mandatory minimums laws were written in the 80’s and 90’s when America was in the grips of a full fledged anti drug hysteria.
-In 2010 drug offense mandatory minimum increased between 2 to 10 years and for drug trafficking 10 to life.
+Most of the controlled substances mandatory minimums laws were written in the 80’s and 90’s when America was in the grips of a full-fledged anti-drug hysteria.
+In 2010 drug offense mandatory minimum sentencing increased between two to 10 years and for drug trafficking 10 to life.
 Which brings me back to “The punishment should always fit the crime.”

-Cannabis users in the past was dealt a 2 year sentence for possession.
-Now cannabis users can get up to 3 years in prison.
-Depending on the amount of weed in your possession can land you from 5 years to life in prison.
-If that weed is a full on cannabis plant it is considered cultivation which could add an additional 5 to life.
+Cannabis users in the past were dealt a two year sentence for possession.
+Now cannabis users can get up to three years in prison depending on the amount of weed in your possession can land you from five years to life in prison.
+If that weed is a full on cannabis plant it is considered cultivation which could add an additional five to life.
 Cannabis is crazy for a plant that is legal for recreational use in four different states.
 But I’m not here to argue about Marijuana legalization, but Mandatory minimums; I’m just trying to make the point that Mandatory minimums ruin lives.